Exterior at night

 • Daisy Delogu, Romance Languages & Literatures; CSGS Faculty Director

-• Angie Heo, Divinity School (on leave 2023-24)
+• Angie Heo, Divinity School

 • Hillary McLaren, Obstetrics and Gynecology